 Isn't that how the homeless became homeless?

-You can have a patient who is mentally ill and I don't know the the thought processes of this this this person who who did this terrible thing.
+You can have a patient who is mentally ill, and I don't know the thought processes of this person who did this terrible thing.

 Have they hurt anybody?

-Well you're making it tell you there's nothing we can do.
+Well, you're making it sell there's nothing we can do.

-And I don't tell you that there is in many instances as a psychiatrist nothing that I'm able to do in the system to get treatment for some of these patients who who I feel need treatment but you can't force them to get treatment.
+Telling you that there is, in many instances, as a psychiatrist, nothing that I'm able to do in the system to get treatment for some of these patients who I feel need treatment, but you can't force them to get treatment.

 You can't.

-It's a piece by a woman named Liza Long, I am Adam Lanz's mother.
+It's a piece by a woman named Liza Long, I am Adam Lanza's mother.

-She describes the the problem of getting committed to a hospital what happens when she tells him that that's what's going to happen.
+What happens when she tells him that that's what's going to happen?

-These these people need to be identified and and and again even if there is intervention and even if they are identified and even if they're in the system you can't force them to get treatment when they leave.
+And again, even if there is intervention and even if they are identified and even if they're in the system, you can't force them to get treatment when they leave.

 You can't force them to take medication when they leave.